jameshume/jehtech/src/html/cpp_move_sem.md

 Unlike lvalue references, rvalue references do not bind to named lvalues unless those lvalues are explicitly converted to rvalues.

 Rule of thumb is that rvalue references can only refer to temporary objects that:

 * Do not have a name, and
 * Cannot have their address taken

 Or to objects marked with `std::move()`.

 NOTE const objects cannot, therefore, be moved!
 This applies to return values too!!
 Thus *best not to return const objects since C11*.

 NOTE the moved-from object is still a valid object and must be left is a valid state.
-So its reusable.-
+So its reusable.

 Now the output is: